xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The existence of Self.md

 ## Behaviorism

 Psychological theory of the mind: the only scientific way to explain mental states is through apparent behavior.
 Behaviorism wants to make psychology a science.
 The most important psychological school in that period (beginning of 20th century) was freudianism.
-In what way can we understan the mind to make it scientific?
+In what way can we understand the mind to make it scientific?
 Behavior.
 If we analyze behavior, we can understand the mind.

 Behaviorists started to follow the suggestions of philosophy of mind, which sustained the non-existence of the mind: monism.
 Physical changes in our mind.
 Ryle confuted Descartes by saying he used behaviorism by applying it to the new philosophy of language which was very important in England in that period.
 Philosophy of language the mother of Philosophy of mind.